mfurkan03/GM-ENGINE-FRPG-CREATOR/README.md

 This is a text-based fantasy role-playing game powered by **LangGraph**, **LangChain tools**, and **LLMs (Language Models)**.
 Players can interact with a dynamic world, talk to NPCs, make decisions, roll dice, and manage inventory — all within an AI-powered game master system.

 Memory of the previous events are handled via RAG and Summarization for less token usage for production environments.
 Game creation takes around 10 - 50 thousand tokens while each turn takes apprx.
 8000 tokens when the last_x_rounds variable is set to the default of 6.

+You can track the game creation process from terminal as it might take a while, but the game turns are very optimized for user experience, using 3 different sized LLMs with various capabilities each handling tasks of different difficulties!

 ---

 ## 🎮 Features